thunderbird/webext-docs/messages.rst

       .. api-member::
          :name: [``accountId``]
-         :type: (:ref:`accounts.MailAccountId`, optional)
+         :type: (:ref:`accounts.MailAccountId` or array of :ref:`accounts.MailAccountId`, optional)

-         Limits the search to folders of the account with the specified id.
+         Limits the search to the specified account(s).
+Accounts are searched in the specified order.

       .. api-member::